tomavic/cordova-apple-wallet/README.md

 ## Contributing

+I greatly appreciate anyone taking the time to help make Cordova Apple Wallet plugin better.

+### Development

 1. Fork it
+2. clone the repo onto your local machine.
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Pull Request Etiquette

+If this is purely a README update, you can skip everything below.

+ - You need to include explaination for what have been done in the Pull request description section.
+ - You may include a screenshoot as well if it is required.
+ - You need to assign me as a Reviewer and Assignee

+Thank you, and happy coding!

+🎉🎉🎉 Thank you for contributing! 🎉🎉🎉

 ## License